 - Establish the levels based on some internally developed grading (depending on the number of unique roles, 6-12 levels should be enough.
 Look at the responsibilities of each job, at the experience and knowledge needed, at how much is needed to deal with ambiguity, and at the financial impact.
 You will see you will be able to rank, quite clearly, your jobs.

 - Establish your own salary ranges by using +/- 20% rule compared to an average salary for each job/ level.
-Use the sources you have, and make the best out of them.
+Use the sources you have to improve your Reward Intelligence, and make the best out of them.
 These could be: free surveys, studies (usually from consulting firms), or job posting sites, national statistics authorities, etc. PayScale, Glassdoor, or any local similar site are also very good sources of information.
 Seeing multiple candidates during the recruitment process usually gives you a good suggestion about the market expectations.
 Collect all these data, analyze it and compare.

 - If you want to invest some money in this, you could also consider consulting firms that can do one-time surveys for you, for roles that you specifically target, involving companies with the same profile as yours, from relevant geographical areas.